zakzackr/til/object-oriented-programming/association/composition/composition.md

 The objects’ lifecycles are tied, which means that if we delete the owner (Person) object, its members (BMI/Name objects) also will be deleted with it.

-What distinguishes composition from aggregation, that it does involve owning.
+What distinguishes composition from aggregation, is that composition does involve owning.

 ref: https://www.baeldung.com/java-composition-aggregation-association